dougeby/IntuneDocs/intune/tutorial-protect-email-on-unmanaged-devices.md

 8. Under **Enable policy**, select **On**.

 9. Select **Create**.

+Your app protection policies and conditional access are now in place and ready to test.

 ## Try it out
 With the policies you’ve created, devices will need to enroll in Intune and use the Outlook mobile app to access Office 365 email.
 To test this scenario on an iOS device, try signing in to Exchange Online using credentials for a user in your test tenant.